Hunter Biden To Sue Fox News For Unflattering Coverage

 Hunter’s aggressive strategy has created friction with some of his father’s advisers, who want him to lay low amid a grueling presidential campaign.
 However, Hunter has continued to receive his father’s support, overruling their concerns.

-Hunter is set to stand trial for felony gun charges in Delaware in June and for federal tax charges in later that month.
+Hunter is set to stand trial for felony gun charges in Delaware in June and for federal tax charges in California later that month.

 He could be sentenced to a considerable amount of time if found guilty.